lbragstad/keystone-performance/README.md

 ### running basic performance tests

-This repository contains two scripts that test basic usage of keystone.
-The scripts are intended to be run from the host that is running keystone.
+This repository conatins a script to perform basic benchmark tests using ApacheBench.

 ```
-$ python authenticate.py
-$ python validate.py
+$ bash benchmark.sh
 ```

-The output from the scripts will be the total wall time to complete 1000 requests against keystone, as well as the estimated average time per request.
+The script will save th output from ApacheBench in four files named `create_token`, `validate_token`, `create_token_concurrent`, and `validate_token_concurrent`.

-The scripts assume a user has already been created by the `os_keystone` role.
+The script assume a user has already been created by the `os_keystone` role.

 ## todos